 Network Providers are Directly Employed or Contracted with the Health Plan: Some or all of the network providers within the identified network meet the criteria set forth in Rule 1300.67.2.2(b)(10)(B)(i)-(iii) (contracted directly with the health plan, employed by the health plan, or are available through an association, provider group or other entity that is contracted directly with the health plan).

-Plan-to-Plan Contract – Network Serves as Primary Plan: The identified network includes at least one network provider that is made available to the health plan’s enrollees through a plan-to-plan contract with a subcontracted plan, as defined in Rule 1300.67.2.2(b)(10)(B)(iv) and (b)(13).
+Plan-to-Plan Contract – Primary Plan Network – Primary plan's enrollees in this network use the network providers of the following Subcontracted Plan: This network has a plan-to-plan contract with at least one subcontracted plan.
+The identified network includes at least one network provider that is made available to the health plan’s enrollees through a plan-to-plan contract with a subcontracted plan, as defined in Rule 1300.67.2.2(b)(10)(B)(iv) and (b)(13).

-Plan-to Plan Contract – Network Serves as Subcontracted Plan: The identified network includes at least one network provider that is made available to another health plan’s network through a plan-to-plan contract with the primary plan, as defined in Rule 1300.67.2.2(b)(13).
+Plan-to Plan Contract – Subcontracted Plan Network – Subcontracted plan's network is used by the enrollees of the following Primary Plan: This network has a plan-to-plan contract with at least one primary plan.
+The identified network includes at least one network provider that is made available to another health plan’s network through a plan-to-plan contract with the primary plan, as defined in Rule 1300.67.2.2(b)(13).

-A health plan that selects “Plan-to-Plan Contract – Network Serves as Primary Plan” shall identify all full-service and specialized subcontracted plans that contribute network providers to the network.
+A health plan that selects “Plan-to-Plan Contract – Primary Plan Network” shall identify all full-service and specialized subcontracted plans that contribute network providers to the network.
 For each subcontracted plan that contributes network providers to the network, the health plan shall identify:

 The name and license number of the subcontracted plan.
 The Department will provide an updated list of health plan names and license numbers within the web portal.